-Neonatal conjunctivitisNewborn conjunctivitis; Conjunctivitis of the newborn; Ophthalmia neonatorum
+Neonatal conjunctivitisNewborn conjunctivitis; Conjunctivitis of the newborn; Ophthalmia neonatorum; Eye infection - neonatal conjunctivitis

 - A blocked tear duct

 The mother may not have symptoms at the time of delivery.
-Yet she still maycarry bacteria or viruses that can cause conjunctivitis in the newborn.
+She still may carry bacteria or viruses that can cause this problem.

 Infected newborn infants develop drainage from the eyes within 1 day to 2 weeks after birth.